Double-oxygeN/tinamou/README.md

   tools.soundManager.getMusic("bgmName").play()

-method update(self: ExScene, tools: TTools, actions: TActions): TTransition =
+method update(self: ExScene, tools: Tools, actions: Actions): Transition =
   # What the scene do each frames should be written in `update` method.
   # This method returns scene transition.
   result = stay()